Treaty of Thapathali: Failure of first attempt

-A meeting of delegation teams was first called in Shikarjong but no decision was made.
+A meeting of delegation teams was first called in Shikarjong,Tibet but no decision was made.
 The Nepali delegation team returned, as they were to discuss with the prime minister, Jung Bahadur Rana.
 In the meeting with Tibetan delegation, Jung Bahadur demanded one crore rupees for expenses of war and the return of all Tibetan land captured by Nepal.
 It was very hard for the Tibetan delegation to make such a decision, so Kaji Til Bikram was sent to Sikarjong along with the Tibetans in September.
 The ambassador of China replied that he could offer four lakhs rupees for war expenses and five lakhs rupees as reparations for the destruction of Nepalese troops in Lhasa.
 The ambassador also stressed that Tibet was a state of China that the Emperor had given to the local monks only for religious purpose, so Tibet was not subjected to give any land to Nepal; if Nepal did not return immediately from Tibet then Nepal must be ready to fight a war with China.
 As the Nepalese were not in support of this condition, the attempt at a treaty failed.

 Treaty of Thapathali

-In March of the sixth year of Xianfeng (1856), After Nepal's defeat in third Nepal-Tibet War ,the two sides signed a peace treaty in Thapathali, Nepal, with the approval of the Chinese Amban.
+In March of the sixth year of Xianfeng (1856), the two sides signed a peace treaty in Thapathali, Nepal, with the approval of the Chinese Amban.

 There are ten articles in the treaty:

 (1) Tibet pays 10,000 rupees as reparations to the Kingdom of Nepal annually.

 (2) Nepal and Tibet shall always respect the Qing Emperor.
 There are many monasteries in Tibet, and many practitioners live alone and follow religious rules.

 (3) Afterwards, for Nepali merchants and citizens, Tibet will not collect merchant tax, road tax and other taxes.

 (4) Tibet allows the Sikh soldiers captured before and the Nepali soldiers, officials, servicemen, women, and artillery positions captured in the war to be returned to Nepal; All items left behind by Tibetans in Long, Nyalam, Tsongkha, Blang, and Rongju areas were returned to Tibet.

 (5) Nepal will subsequently send a senior official to be stationed in Lhasa, but not Newars.

 (6) Nepalese are allowed to open shops in Lhasa to sell and buy jewelry, clothing, food, and other various items at will.